CommE2E/comm/docs/dev_environment.md

 ## React Developer Tools

 - For web, you can access the React Developer Tools through the Chrome extension by opening the Chrome Developer Tools and selecting the “Components” or “Profiler” tabs.
 This should work in both our development environment and in production.
-- For iOS and Android, a later commit in this stack will add support via `expo-dev-client`.
+- For iOS and Android, TODO

 ## Redux Developer Tools